 9. Sell on marketplaces

 Marketplaces like Amazon give consumers access to almost everything they’d want to buy online.
-It’s why 63% of shoppers start their shopping journey on Amazon, spending $367.19 billion each year.

 Look at Amazon’s bestsellers category and see whether you can capitalize on existing interest from shoppers.
 Chances are, you could source cheaper products in bulk from a wholesaler and list them for sale on Amazon.